yharish991/go-indepth-jotting/net-http-notes/README.md

 It uses the newConn method to create the connection object.

+> use srv.newConn(net.conn) to convert a tcp conn into an http.server

 ```Go
 // Create new connection from rwc.
 func (srv *Server) newConn(rwc net.Conn) *conn {